How To Grow Scotch Bonnet Peppers – Seed to Harvest

 Fertilizing Scotch Bonnets

-Plant nutrients are necessary for strong, healthy plants.
+All plants require nutrients to grow strong, healthy plants.
 Fertilizing from a young age helps your peppers grow fast and strong, and can help avoid disease and pests by keeping your plants healthy.

 Fertilizing seedlings

-When your peppers are about 1 week old, you should provide a light fertilizing.
 Seed starter mix does not contain nutrients, so the plants need to be fed.
+If using seed starter mix, provide a light fertilizing when the plants are about 1 week old.
 This will give the plants what they need to grow strong early roots and foliage.
-We recommend using organic nutrients
+I use these organic nutrients for pepper seedlings:

 Fertilizing young scotch bonnets

-After transplanting your scotch bonnets, they will be moved into regular potting mix.
-This usually contains some nutrients, so fertilizing can usually be put on hold for a few weeks.
+After transplanting your scotch bonnets, switch to using regular potting mix.
+These bagged mixes usually contain added nutrients, so fertilizing can be put on hold for a few weeks.
 After the soil’s nutrients run out, provide normal-strength fertilizer on a regular basis.

 After your plants have grown to a mature size, you want them to switch from vegetative growth to the blooming and fruiting stage.
 This requires a shift in nutrients from nitrogen-rich to higher potassium and phosphorus.
 Too much nitrogen at this stage can doom your plants to produce very little fruit!